-Christchurch Endodontic Practice is a specialist dental practice as registered with the Dental Council of New Zealand.
-We take referrals from general dentists who seek expert care with the problems they face.
+Christchurch Endodontic Practice is a specialist dental practice registered with The Dental Council of New Zealand.
+We take referrals from General Dentists who seek expert care with the problems they face.

-Generally a consultation appointment is required before treatment is started so that a discussion on possible treatment options, the likely success of any treatment, possible problems that may occur along the process, and the cost of treatment.
+Generally a consultation appointment is required before treatment is started so that a discussion on possible treatment options, the likely success of any treatment, possible problems that may occur along the process, and the cost of treatment can be addressed.
 The following is the list of treatments offered.

 Root Canal Treatment

 What you see in the mouth is merely the top part of the tooth.
 Underneath the gums, embedded in the jaws are the roots of these teeth.
 Within the roots is a space called the root canal and within this the dental pulp is found.
 This is made of various fine nerves and blood vessels.
 Root Canal Treatment involves the widening and cleaning of this space to remove any inflamed or necrotic dental pulp tissue.
 The space is then sealed with a root filling.
 Sometimes the root canals are very fine, calcified or blocked.

 When you are referred to us, some of you would have already had Root Canal Treatment done.
 If that treatment has not been successful it may be due to leakage of the root filling, decay around the existing filling of the tooth, inadequate cleaning of the root canals or a missed canal.
 Root Canal Retreatment aims to remove the cause of the failure and resolving that issue which usually involves removing the existing restoration and root filling.
 Once the cause of the failure is resolved then the root canal retreatment is done.